Chicken Chow Mein for Two

 • 2 garlic cloves minced

-• 2 teaspoons grated fresh ginger
+• 2 tsp grated fresh ginger

-• 2 ounces 1 cup bean sprouts
+• 1 cup bean sprouts about 2 oz

 Instructions